-Despite the shortage of studies reporting a causal link between joint loading and structural disease progression, the conjectured relationship underlies the rationale for many clinical efforts to reduce knee loading during walking in attempts to retard disease progression.
-Weight loss, insoles, modified footwear, strengthening exercises, knee braces, and gait modifications have been suggested as means to lower knee joint loads and thus slow structural disease progression through mechanical pathways,[41-46] with effects yet to be proven.
-The rationale for such efforts is diluted by the present results, not only by the low causality score, but also by the inconsistency across studies in the loading magnitudes between individuals that progress and those that do not.
-Figure 3 illustrates that patients with a certain baseline peak KAM magnitude in one study progress, whereas patients with similar baseline peak KAM magnitudes in other studies do not progress.
-These differences in knee joint loading magnitudes between studies may be due to differences in gait analysis protocols across the involved gait labs, for example in the selection of reference frame convention for the calculation of the KAM[47] and footwear condition.[44]
-However, including diversity of measures of the same variable can strengthen the confidence in the results of a systematic review.
+suggested as means to lower knee joint loads and thus slow structural disease progression through mechanical pathways, 41-46 with effects yet to be proven.
+The rationale for such efforts is diluted by the current results, not only by the low causality score, but also by the inconsistency across studies in the loading magnitudes between individuals who progress and those that do not.
+Figure 3 illustrates that patients with a certain baseline peak KAM magnitude in one study progress, whereas those with similar baseline peak KAM magnitudes in other studies do not.
+These differences in knee joint loading magnitudes between studies may be due to differences in gait analysis protocols across the involved gait labs, for example, in the selection of reference frame convention for the calculation of the KAM47 and footwear condition.44 However, including diversity of measures of the same variable can strengthen the confidence in the results of a systematic review.